-Management also exercises judgement in determining the quantum of loss given default based on a range of factors.
-These include available remedies for recovery, the financial situation of the borrower, the feasible collection measures, the recoverable amount of collateral. the seniority of the claim and the existence and cooperativeness of other creditors.
+Key audit matter How the matter was addressed in our audit Management also exercises judgement in determining the quantum of loss given default based on a range of factors.
+These include available remedies for recovery, the financial situation of the borrower, the feasible collection measures, the recoverable amount of collateral, the seniority of the claim and the existence and cooperativeness of other creditors.
 Management refers to valuation reports issued by qualified third-party valuers and considers the influence of various factors when assessing the value of collateral.
 The enforceability, timing and means of realisation of collateral can also have an impact on the recoverable amount of collateral and, therefore, the amount of allowance for ECL at the end of the reporting period.

-We identified the measurement of allowance for ECL for loans and advances to customers and financial investments measured at amortised cost as a key audit matter because of the inherent uncertainty and management judgement involved and because of its significance to the financial results and capital of the Group.

-- assessing the completeness and accuracy of data used for the key parameters in the ECL model.
+We identified the measurement of allowance for ECL for loans and advances to customers and financial investments measured at amortised cost as a key audit matter because of the inherent uncertainty and management judgement involved and because of its significance to the financial results and capital of the Group. assessing the completeness and accuracy of data used for the key parameters in the ECL model.
 For key parameters derived from internal data relating to original agreements, we compared the total balance of the loans and advances to customers and financial investments measured at amortised cost list used by management with the general ledger to assess the completeness of the list.
-We also selecting items and comparing the information of individual loans and advances to customers and financial investments measured at amortised cost with the underlying agreements and other related documentation to assess the accuracy of the list.
-For historical economic indicators and other key parameters derived from external data, we selected items to inspect the accuracy of such data by comparing them with public resources. - for key parameters used in the ECL model which were derived from system-generated internal data, we involved KPMG IT specialists to assess the system logics and compilation of the overdue information of loans and advances to customers and financial investments measured at amortised cost. - for key parameters involving judgement, seeking evidence from external sources published by statistical institutions and comparing to the Group's internal records including historical loss experience, to evaluate the consistency of management's application of key assumptions and key parameters.
+We also selecting items and advances to customers and financial investments measured at amortised cost with the underlying agreements and other related documentation to assess the accuracy of the list.
+For historical economic indicators and other key parameters derived from external data, we selected items to inspect the accuracy of such data by comparing them with public resources. for key parameters used in the ECL model which were derived from system-generated internal data, we involved KPMG IT specialists to assess the system logics and comparing to the document, were derived from external sources published by statistical institutions and advances to customers and financial investments measured at amortised cost. for key parameters involving judgement, seeking evidence from external sources published by statistical institutions and comparing to the Group's internal records including historical loss experience, to evaluate the consistency of management's application of key assumptions and key parameters.
 We compared the economic and market factors used in the model with market information to assess whether they were aligned with economic development expectation.